 9. Pre-existing Condition

 Did you have any injuries before your accident?
 Most people have had neck pain, back pain or headaches at some point in their lives.
 The extent of those pre-existing conditions can have serious implications to the value of your case.
-We wrote a blog post about this subject that you can read here.

 How long did it take you to recover from your injuries?
 Have you fully recovered from your injuries?
 Do you still have unresolved symptoms?
 Did your accident leave you partially or totally disabled?
 Will you have to live with pain for the rest of your life?
 These are all important factors that affect the value of your claim.

 7. Your Age

 How old or young are you?
 How long will you be unable to work because of your injuries?
 What is your life expectancy?
 Are there people who are dependent on you for financial support?
 Will you have to consider Medicare’s interests in your settlement?
 Will you need court approval of any settlement you receive?
 People say that age is just a number, but it is an important number and you need to know how your age will affect your case.